What are you looking to achieve?

-English versions have been updated to the 7th edition, including updated type language for easier comprehension of MBTI concepts and a companion website for learning on the go.
+English versions have been updated to the seventh edition, including updated type language for easier comprehension of MBTI concepts and a companion website for learning on the go.

-If you're working with mixed language groups, you can still present with a mixture of the 6th and 7th editions.
+If you're working with mixed language groups, you can still present with a mixture of the sixth and seventh editions.
 The content layout may be different, but the core concept remains the same.

 Improve general workplace efficiency

-Introduction to Myers-Briggs Type in Organizations (4th edition)
+Introduction to Myers-Briggs Type in Organizations (Fourth Edition)

 Understand your MBTI® type in the context of key workplace functions, such as leadership and work styles, problem-solving approach, and how you learn.

-English versions have been updated to the 4th edition, including a companion website for learning on the go.
+English versions have been updated to the fourth edition, including a companion website for learning on the go.

-If you're working with mixed language groups, you can still present with a mixture of the 3rd and 4th editions.
+If you're working with mixed language groups, you can still present with a mixture of the third and fourth editions.
 The content layout may be different, but the core concept remains the same.

-Introduction to Myers-Briggs Type and Teams (3rd edition)
+Introduction to Myers-Briggs Type and Teams (Third Edition)

 Understand how MBTI® results relate to contributions on a team across six core work issues: communication, team culture, leadership, change, problem solving/conflict resolution, and stress.

-English versions have been updated to the 3rd edition, including a companion website for learning on the go.
+English versions have been updated to the third edition, including a companion website for learning on the go.

-If you're working with mixed language groups, you can still present with a mixture of the 2nd and 3rd editions.
+If you're working with mixed language groups, you can still present with a mixture of the second and third editions.
 The content layout may be different, but the core concept remains the same.